You've Planned the Wedding. But Who's Actually Running It on the Day?

 Professional day-of coordinators charge $800 to $3,000 for this work.
 They're worth it.
 But if your budget doesn't stretch that far — or if you've already allocated those funds elsewhere — you don't have to choose between hiring a professional and hoping for the best.

-What's Inside the Complete Kit
+What's Inside the Execution Playbook

 Hour-by-Hour Timeline Builder